Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Direct mapped interactions lead to improved interface efficiency
 while indirect-mapped interactions give the interface breadth.

-From a WIMP app designer's perspective,
-a Modal app is like a WIMP app with kybd short-cuts and mouse-based control disabled.
-i.e. all critical control is via kybd shortcuts.
-Since it is modal, the number of shortcuts needed per mode is small.
-Since kybd short-cuts have no visual presence, the screens get de-cluttered.

-This app is a source-code navigation/editing app.
+This app (ModalWX.cpp) is a source-code navigation/editing app.
 A comparison with your IDE of choice such as XCode, Visual Studio, or Code::Blocks
 in the ability to navigate code demonstrates this efficiency advantage.
 ModalWX.cpp (~500KB) is the only file needed to run the app.
 The app only caters to C/C++ Modal apps and does not have editing, build or debug features.
 Adding these features will likely double its size to 1M.
 That compares with 10s of MBytes for all of the above tools
-which demonstrates that there's a lot less code needed. implying simplicity for the developer.
+which demonstrates that there's a lot less code needed
+implying simplicity for the developer.

 Screenshot of the ModalWX app navigating ModalWX.cpp.